hwipl/blog/drafts/tc-bpf_from_c/README.md

 program.
 All sections contain code examples you can use as a basis for your own implementation.
 Additionally, you can find a complete implementation in the appendix below.
 As noted, libbpf now supports TC program attaching and detaching.
-So, there might be libbpf version of this document in the future.
+So, there might be a libbpf version of this document in the future.

 ## Appendix: Code